learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 computers together.
 Due to technical and engineering limitations, network cables wouldn't let computers be more than a few dozen meters apart.

-Eventually improved technology allowed small networks to "inter"-"network" their with each other.
-This was typically called a "Local Area Network" or LAN.
-Eventually we found technology that made internet working LANs possible, they could be made into "Wide Area Networks" or WANs.
-Technology for internet working WANs was difficult and slow to develop, but eventually a backbone called "The Internet" was created which encompassed all of its constituent WANs and their constituent LANs.
-This abstract idea bore the name **The Internet**.
+Eventually, improved technology allowed small networks to "inter"-"network" their with each other.
+This discipline was called "internetworking."
+By the technology and knowledge of "internetworking," these small local networks (or, "local area networks" or LANs) became "internetworked" into "Wide Area Networks" or WANs.
+The natural next dream was to "internetwork" WANs into some sort of "larger" inter-network, something city-scale, country-scale, or global-scale.
+Technology for "inter-networking" WANs was difficult and slow to develop, but eventually produced a backbone "internetwork" "**The** Internetwork" which encompassed all of its constituent WANs and their constituent LANs.
+Eventually usage coalesced around the work "The Internet."

 It was upon this "The Internet" that "The Web" was built.